Snailbeach Countryside Site

 Snailbeach Countryside Site is an industrial archeology site in Shropshire.
 It is located three 3 mi south of the village of Pontesbury and around 12 mi from the county town of Shrewsbury.
 At peak of production during the 19th century, it was reputed to be extracting the largest volume of lead per acre in Europe.

 History and importance

-Once the biggest lead mine in the county of Shropshire, the site is conserved as a scheduled monument.
+Once the biggest lead mines in the county of Shropshire, the site is conserved as a scheduled monument.

 Snailbeach new smeltmill

 Lead mining may have taken place around Snailbeach since Roman times and, at peak of production in the 1840s and '50s, it is reputed to have extracted the largest volume of lead per acre in Europe.
-Lead mining ceased at the site in 1955.
+Mining ceased at the site in 1955.
 Barite, calcite, fluorspar, silver and zinc were also mined in smaller amounts.
 The remains of the 17th century Snailbeach new smeltmill are identified by Historic England as being of national importance as one of best preserved of the remaining sites where smelting was developed in the switch from wood to coal at the start of the Industrial Revolution.
 The smeltmill is on Historic England's Heritage at Risk Register due to its 'very bad' condition due to invasive vegetation.